Kiko Ramírez: Coaching career

 Ramírez took up coaching after retiring, acting as assistant at his first club Gimnàstic until 2007.
 In May 2010, after three years in charge of the Juvenil squad, he was appointed manager of the farm team, CF Pobla de Mafumet from Tercera División.

 On 23 June 2012, Ramírez took the reins of the first team, recently relegated from Segunda División.
 He was sacked on 14 October, after only one win in eight matches.

 In October 2013, Ramírez was named CE L'Hospitalet manager.
 He finished his first season as second, but missed out on promotion in the play-offs.

 Ramírez renewed with Hospi on 27 June 2014, but left the club the following 10 May after finishing out of the play-off places.
 On 20 October 2015, he took charge of CD Castellón in the fourth division.
 He led them to a third-place finish in the regular season, but fell short in the play-offs to CF Gavà, on penalties, thus resigning on 3 July 2016.

 On 3 January 2017, Ramírez moved abroad for the first time in his career, after being named manager of Polish Ekstraklasa side Wisła Kraków.
 He was replaced on 11 December that year by compatriot Joan Carrillo.

 Ramírez returned to his native region in January 2019, taking over at his former club Sabadell.
 He was dismissed on 2 April, having taken seven points from 11 games and with the team in the relegation zone to the fourth tier.

 In the following years, Ramírez worked in the Super League Greece and the Indian Super League.
 He was relieved of his duties at Odisha FC on 14 January 2022, after just two wins in the last seven matches.

-Ramírez returned to Poland and Wisła on 5 December 2022, taking on the role of sporting director until the end of the season 2022/2023.
+Ramírez returned to Poland and Wisła on 5 December 2022, taking on the role of sporting director until the end of the season.
+Since his hiring, the club's transfer activity was mainly focused on bringing in Spanish players who were out of contract; for three consecutive transfer windows, eleven of his countrymen were brought in, and also-Spaniard Albert Rudé was appointed as manager in December 2023.

+During Ramírez's eighteen-month tenure, the side unexpectedly won the 2023–24 edition of the Polish Cup, but failed to earn promotion from I liga twice.
+On 28 May 2024, he left by mutual consent.